Here are answers to some of the questions we’ve been asked. Don’t see the answer here? Ask away!

 When and where do you rehearse?

-Every Tuesday from September to mid-June, 7:30 – 9:45 at St. Margaret’s Cedar Cottage Anglican Church, 1530 E. 22nd Avenue (at Dumfries, near the corner of Kingsway and Knight), Vancouver.
-In 2011, the first rehearsal of in the fall will be Tuesday September 6th.
-We also usually have a weekend retreat (Friday evening to Saturday mid-afternoon), also at St. Margaret’s, once per term.
+Every Tuesday from September to mid-June, 7:30 – 9:30 at St. Margaret’s Cedar Cottage Anglican Church, 1530 E. 22nd Avenue (at Dumfries, near the corner of Kingsway and Knight), Vancouver.
+The first rehearsal in the fall is usually the Tuesday after Labour Day.
+We also usually have a weekend retreat (Friday evening to Saturday mid-afternoon) once per term.

-Do I have to be gay to sing with you?
+Do I have to identify as LGBTQ+ to sing with you?

 Nope.
 We welcome people of all genders, orientations, and levels of ability who want to sing together in community.

 No!
 (Though if you would like some advice on which section or part to sing, the director would be happy to spend a few minutes with you at the piano.)
 You will never be asked to sing alone, though there are opportunities if you decide you want to try a solo.

 Do I have to be able to read music?